-Allow two weeks to receive your registration number and producer pack containing information on how to obtain your MSA vendor declarations.
+When registering by paper-based form, allow two weeks to receive your registration number and producer pack containing information on how to obtain your MSA vendor declarations.

-- Producers wishing to supply cattle for MSA must be registered. - An MSA vendor declaration and a Livestock Production Assurance National Vendor Declaration (LPA NVD) must accompany cattle to the MSA licensed abattoir. - The MSA vendor declaration confirms that MSA guidelines for cattle handling and trucking have been followed and that tropical breed content is recorded. - MSA feedback is provided on cattle consigned for MSA.
+- Producers wishing to supply cattle for MSA must be registered. - An MSA vendor declaration and a Livestock Production Assurance National Vendor Declaration (LPA NVD) must accompany cattle to the MSA licensed abattoir. - The MSA vendor declaration confirms that MSA guidelines for cattle handling and trucking have been followed and that tropical breed content is recorded. - MSA feedback is available on cattle consigned and graded for MSA.